bhauman/figwheel-main/docs/reloadable_code.md

 ```

 The `state` definition above is holding program state in an atom.
-Every time the file that holds this definition gets reloaded, the
+Every time this definition gets reloaded, the definition will be
-state definition will be redefined and the state it holds will be
-reset back to the original state (the empty map `{}`).
-This is
+redefined and reset back to the empty map `{}`.
+This is normally not
-normally not desirable.
-We are wanting to change our code, and
-redefine its behavior while maintaining the state of the running
-program.
+desirable.

 The way to fix this is to use `defonce`